preeti-me/MVGSL/README.md

+# An Indoor Scene Localization Method Using Graphical Summary of Multi-view RGB-D Images
 This repo contains the implementation of (i) Graphical summary generation from the multi-view RGB-D images of an indoor scene; (ii) Scene localization for an input query image through a graph summary matching approach.

 # Dataset structure